DrDonDon/push_electricity_2_microprediction/README.md

 ## Background

 * If you haven't already, you need to create an Amphora Data account.
-You can do so here.
+[You can do so here](https://identity.amphoradata.com/Register).
 * You also need an ID for Microprediction.
 They don't use traditional accounts, but instead use Memorable Unique Identifiers (MUID).
-Get started here.
+[Get started here](https://www.microprediction.org/muids.html).
-* You need the latest packages from Microprediction and Amphora.
+* You need the latest packages from Microprediction and Amphora from pypi.
 * You need access to a live time-series to be predicted.
-We will be getting our source data from the Australian Electricity Market Operator.
+We will be getting our source data from the [Australian Electricity Market Operator](https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/data-nem/data-dashboard-nem).

+We are using Amphora Data to manage our data flows and access and share third-party data.
+We are using Microprediction to share and crowdsource predictions.
+We assume basic knowledge of python and Amphora Data.
+You can get all the details on how to use [Amphora here.](https://www.amphoradata.com/docs/contents/)

 ## Method